 “I personally they look best from the sea looking up from a boat, then you that amazing spike of rock at the Doolin end of the cliffs.”

 As you can see, there is no reason not to start planning your adventure along the Wild Atlantic Way.
 There are exciting places one should visit, and the lighthouses make for great photos surrounded by stunning and dramatic backdrops.
 If you wish to see these lighthouses and parts of the Wild Atlantic Way from John’s point of view, he offers special Irish Lighthouse Tours following the Irish coastline.
 This is perfect if you want an exclusive look at both the well-known attractions and the hidden gems along the Irish coast.

-Start your journey in Shannon and stay at the comfortable Park Inn by Radisson, Shannon Airport, located close to the terminals.
-This makes for easy travel to both the middle and northern routes of the incredible Wild Atlantic Way.
+Start your journey in Belfast and stay at the comfortable Park Inn by Radisson, Belfast, This makes for a great starting point around the coast.